ocaml/v2.ocaml.org/site/community/mailing_lists.md

 # Mailing Lists and Forums

 Mailing lists and other forums used to discuss OCaml in general are listed below.
-Their are thousands of other forums related to individual projects.
-Several mailing lists are hosted on [lists.ocaml.org](http://lists.ocaml.org) domain.
+There are thousands of other forums related to individual projects.
+Several mailing lists are hosted on the [lists.ocaml.org](http://lists.ocaml.org) domain.
 Projects on the [OCaml Forge](http://forge.ocamlcore.org/) often have mailing lists associated with them, and projects on